 - Sustainability information is also distributed during July’s New Faculty Orientations, including the Cards Go Green!
 Pledge and details about specific projects faculty and students can get involved in to help transform UofL into a living laboratory for sustainability.

-- University of Louisville has been officially smoke-free on all three of our campuses since November 18th, 2010.
+- University of Louisville has been officially on all three of our campuses since November 18th, 2010.
 In 2017, UofL expanded the policy in scope and area to include all tobacco and vaping products, as follows: